In this article, I explain whether Singapore is worth visiting and share some interesting facts about this truly impressive metropolis.

 Some considerations about Singapore

-Singapore is a world apart.
-It’s the least Asian city in Asia, among all those I’ve been to: it’s not chaotic, it’s not cheap, booze it’s expensive, coffee is rather cheap (a kopi in a neighborhood bar costs less than in Italy), tap water is drinkable, the laws are very strict and are applied, it’s mostly composed of Chinese and Indians and yet it’s incredibly clean and tidy, even more than Hong Kong.
+Places such as Bangkok and Hanoi are a fair representation of the Asian continent, but Singapore is a world apart.
+It’s the least Asian city in Asia, among all those I’ve been to: it’s not chaotic, it’s not cheap, alchool is expensive, coffee is rather cheap (a kopi in a neighborhood bar costs less than in Italy), tap water is drinkable, the law is very strict and is applied rigorously, the population is mainly composed of Chinese and Indians, and it’s an incredibly clean and tidy metropolis, even more than Hong Kong.

-And yet despite these characteristics Singapore represents the best of Asia: the food is the best I’ve tried so far in Asia, the city is one of the best examples in the world of smart-city, people are very kind and helpful, even if crime exists (as in any other part of the world) is a very safe city (there are warning messages all around the city that remember the penalty for those harass women: stop and write), there are a lot of malls and museums to take refuge in when the heat becomes unbearable, public transport is very efficient (Rome when will you learn?!), smoking is forbidden almost everywhere (if you have spent some time in China you will understand why this is a very positive thing) and is not polluted like many other Asian cities.
+Singapore also has some of the best things that Asia can offer: the food is amazing, the city is one of the best examples in the world of a smart city, and people are very kind and helpful, even if crime exists (as in any other part of the world).
+Singapore is also a very safe city (there are warning messages all around the city that remember the penalty for harassing women), there are a lot of malls and museums to take refuge in when the heat becomes unbearable, public transport is very efficient (Rome when will you learn?!), smoking is forbidden almost everywhere (if you have spent some time in China you will understand why this is a very positive thing) and is not polluted like many other Asian cities.

 Here are some interesting facts about Singapore that you may not know: